elemel/fungeoneer/answers/01-wallflower.md

 # Answer to Chapter 1: Wallflower

-You leave the dungeon after 1,223 steps.
+You leave the dungeon after 1,211 ticks.